Asymptotic optimality of degree-greedy discovering of independent sets in Configuration Model graphs: Introduction

-\paragraph{Characterization of maximum independent sets.} In the case of Erdös-Renyi graphs, their independence numbers are better understood in the case of large connection probabilities.
-In this case, a second moment argument\cite{bollobas1998random} yields its convergence in probability towards $- \frac{2 \log np}{\log q}$.
+\paragraph{Characterisation of maximum independent sets.} In the case of Erdös-Rényi graphs, their independence numbers are better understood in the case of large connection probabilities.
+In this case, a second moment argument \cite{bollobas1998random} yields its convergence in probability towards $- \frac{2 \log np}{\log q}$.
 In this same context, the relationship between the independence number and the asymptotic size of the independent set obtained by the greedy algorithm is also known to be $1/2$.
-Where in the case of sparse Erdös-Renyi graphs, as a consequence of the results proved in \cite{bollobas1976cliques,frieze1990independence}, similar (but weaker) results can be shown.
-This shows that the greedy algorithm has, for $G$ a sparse Erdös-Renyi graph of mean degree $\lambda$, a performance ratio $\sigma(G)/\alpha(G)$ that is $1/2$ asymptotically in $n$ for large $\lambda$.
-As mentioned before, it follows from \cite{karp1981maximum,aronson1998maximum} that the degree-greedy algorithm finds a.a.s. maximum independent sets in Erdös-Renyi graphs of mean degree smaller than $e$.
+In the case of sparse Erdös-Rényi graphs, as a consequence of the results proved in \cite{bollobas1976cliques,frieze1990independence}, similar (but weaker) results can be shown.
+This shows that the greedy algorithm has, for $G$ a sparse Erdös-Rényi graph of mean degree $\lambda$, a performance ratio $\sigma_{Gr}(G)/\alpha(G)$ that is $1/2$ asymptotically in $n$ for large $\lambda$.
+As mentioned before, it follows from \cite{karp1981maximum,aronson1998maximum} that the degree-greedy algorithm finds asymptotically a.s. maximum independent sets in Erdös-Rényi graphs of mean degree smaller than $e$.
 In the same works, they also characterise the asymptotic independence number of these graphs as the combination of the roots of certain functions.

 The proof of the existence of a limiting independence ratio for random $d$-regular graphs was given in \cite{bayati2010combinatorial}.
 In \cite{lauer2007large}, Wormald proved a lower bound for the independence number of a $d$-regular graph.
-While in the same work, Wormald (and Gamarnik and Goldberg independently in \cite{gamarnik2010randomized}) showed that the proportion of vertices in the independent set found by a Greedy algorithm in a $d$-regular graph is (for $d\geq3$), asymptotically (in probability) when $n\rightarrow\infty$ and the girth\footnote{Length of the shortest cycle.} $g \rightarrow\infty$, given by a certain function of $d$.
+While in the same work, Wormald (and Gamarnik and Goldberg independently in \cite{gamarnik2010randomized}) showed that the proportion of vertices in the independent set found by a greedy algorithm in a $d$-regular graph is (for $d\geq3$), asymptotically (in probability) when $n\rightarrow\infty$ and the girth\footnote{Length of the shortest cycle.} $g \rightarrow\infty$, given by a certain function of $d$.
 Moreover, bounds were also proved in \cite{bollobas1981independence,mckay1987lnl} and an alternative lower bounds in \cite{frieze1992independence}.
-Finally, in a recent work\cite{ding2016maximum}, the exact large number law for the independence ratio of regular graphs of sufficiently large $d$ was established as the solution of a polynomial equation.
+Finally, in a recent work \cite{ding2016maximum}, the exact large number law for the independence ratio of regular graphs of sufficiently large $d$ was established as the solution of a polynomial equation.